Checking Back In With London: Upcoming Tender Offer For Aberdeen Funds May Be Attractive, But Still Many Unknowns

 Summary

 While the chance to tender 40-50% of shares at 99% NAV (less the capital gains distribution, which would be distributed at 100% NAV) is certainly attractive, there are still too many unknowns in the tender offer to make this a high-probability play.
 Therefore, I'm going to sit this one out.
-The only circumstance that I would consider buying into the pre-merged CEFs is if I already had exposure to a specific country (e.g. to Chilean stocks via the Shares MSCI Chile Capped ETF (ECH)), then I could make a market-neutral swap from ECH to the Aberdeen Chile Fund, Inc. (CH) and take advantage of the consolidation and tender offer.
+The only circumstance that I would consider buying into the pre-merged CEFs is if I already had exposure to a specific country (e.g. to Chilean stocks via the Shares MSCI Chile Capped ETF (ECH], then I could make a market-neutral swap from ECH to the Aberdeen Chile Fund, Inc. [CH] and take advantage of the consolidation and tender offer.

 Cambridge Income Laboratory